sterinaldi/FIGARO/docs/source/quickstart.md

 figaro-density -i events -b "[[Xmin, Xmax],[Ymin, Ymax],[Zmin, Zmax]]"
 ```

-The CLI will gather all the suitable files in the folder and will produce a reconstruction per file.
+the CLI will gather all the suitable files in the folder and will produce a reconstruction per file.
 Eventually, the folder will look like this:
 ```
 my_folder
 ├── events